neilblom/wordlist-writer/docs/README.md

 WordList Writer — README
-Version: 2026-07-20
+Version: 2026-07-23
 Status: Authoritative Overview

 Overview
-WordList Writer is a teacher-facing authoring tool for creating controlled beginner-level texts across English, Spanish, Koine Greek, and Latin.
-It provides real-time vocabulary analysis, curriculum alignment feedback, cognate scaffolding, dictionary profiles, and frequency-based highlighting.
+WordList Writer is a teacher-facing authoring tool for creating controlled beginner-level texts in English.
+It provides real-time vocabulary analysis, curriculum alignment feedback, simple cognate scaffolding, frequency-based highlighting, and Supabase-backed persistence.
 Students never interact with the app.
-Teachers use WordList Writer to craft texts that are pedagogically sequenced, linguistically appropriate, and aligned with a chosen curriculum or master vocabulary list.
+Teachers use WordList Writer to craft texts that are pedagogically sequenced, linguistically appropriate, and aligned with a curriculum or master vocabulary list.

 The tool supports two instructional goals:
-* building a unified beginner-level master vocabulary list across languages
+* building a beginner-level master vocabulary list
-* supporting multiple master lists when a unified list is not feasible
+* supporting curriculum-aligned text creation

-WordList Writer uses a single contenteditable editor, centralized highlight pipeline, IME-safe input handling, hybrid cognate window, alphabetical dictionary, and Supabase-backed persistence.
+WordList Writer uses a single contenteditable editor, centralized highlight pipeline, IME-safe input handling, simple cognate window, and stable Supabase persistence.
 The final output delivered to students is a clean text without analytical overlays.

 Vision Statement
-WordList Writer aims to become a professional authoring environment for teachers who create controlled texts for beginner learners across multiple languages.
-The tool provides curriculum-aligned vocabulary control, frequency awareness, cognate scaffolding, dictionary profiles, and cross-language lemma normalization.
+WordList Writer aims to become a professional authoring environment for teachers who create controlled texts for beginner learners.
+The tool provides curriculum-aligned vocabulary control, frequency awareness, simple cognate scaffolding, and lemma normalization.
 Its long-term vision is to support teachers in building coherent beginner-level curricula while maintaining a clean, teacher-focused workflow.

 Quickstart Guide